Do You Shampoo After Bleach?

 Reduce Heat Exposure

-Since your hair is already vulnerable, using hot tools on it can make it worse.
-Even if your hair normally tolerates heat styling well, it’s going to be a lot more damaging to use hot tools after bleaching.
+Even if your hair tolerates typical heat styling well, it will be significantly more damaged if you use hot tools after bleaching.

-Hot tools like blow dryers, flat irons, and curlers dehydrate your hair and lead to breakage.
-If your hair is already dehydrated from bleach, it’s best to avoid dehydrating it further.
+Hot tools like blow dryers, flat irons, and curlers can dehydrate your hair, leading to breakage.

 You can’t always avoid using heat on your hair (hello, cold winter mornings), but you can try to reduce it.
-Try not to use scalding hot water when you wash your hair, avoid blow drying unless absolutely necessary, and stop using straighteners and curlers on a daily basis.

 Trim Frequently

-It’s inevitable to get some new split ends after bleaching your hair.
 The best thing to do is to get a trim shortly after bleaching so that those split ends don’t split further up the hair shaft.

 Getting a regular trim every 6 weeks or so will keep breakage and split ends at bay.
-It’ll also give your hair a fuller and healthier appearance.

 Final Thoughts